 Be prepared to go on a little scavenger hunt to find this place.
 It’s located at Pike Place Market, right around the corner from the Inn at the Market.
 If you do discover it, prepare to be blown away by the simple but stunning space and the course dinners, which include 12 pieces of nigiri, a special roll, a house special appetizer, seasonal salad, miso soup, and a traditional egg finale.

 9. Nosh on Northwest Favorites at Goldfinch Tavern

 Seattle’s Four Seasons Hotel is quite a sight to behold, and its on-site eatery, the Goldfinch Tavern, is no exception.
 Owned by local celebrity chef Ethan Stowell, the focus on local Northwest cuisine is certainly no coincidence — Stowell is a Seattle native who believes in simplicity and using fresh, local ingredients.

 Since this is a hotel restaurant, you’ll have the option of having breakfast, lunch, or dinner here daily, not to mention the upscale weekend brunch that will set you back a substantial amount but includes three courses (including dessert) and bottomless mimosas.
 And while the menu isn’t exactly budget-friendly, it’s also quite unpretentious — one of the best sellers is the Goldfinch Burger.

-See related: Best Places to Travel in Your 20s in the US
+See related: Places to Visit in Your 20s in the US

 10. Try a Taste of Russia at Piroshky Piroshky